Qiskit/qiskit.org/content/index/advocate-program.md

 - Educators can request funding for events and projects
 - Access to a network of experts
-- Prioritized access to the IBM Q hardware
+- Prioritized access to the IBM Quantum hardware
 - Opportunities to get your work officially supported by IBM